dougrosman/cvml-sp21/class_documents/syllabus.md

 This course will teach both "traditional" and machine learning-based approaches to computer vision.
 At first, we will focus more on writing code to manipulate images, video and live webcam feed.
 Then, the class will shift its focus away from code and towards working with data, though code will (likely) always enter the equation in some way.

 By the end of this course, you should have the capability to continue exploring computer vision tools independently, as well as the critical understading to work with these tools responsibly, and effectively.

+## End of Semester Online Exhibition
+At the end of the semester, we will present all the work from class in an online gallery format.
+Since much of the work we'll be doing is web-based, having an online exhibition won't require much extra work beyond what it takes to create a presentable work on the web.
+On the final day of class, the website gallery should be ready to launch with your "final" versions of your work.

 ## Course Values
 *Adapted from Chris Baker*<br>